puritys/nodejs-phplike/README.md

 Node.js - phplike
 =======================

-This project's purpose is to  implement some useful php function to node.js
+This project's purpose is to  implement some useful php function to node.js.

+The second point is that Node.js is a event-driven language and it's method usually have asynchronous IO. phplike make  Node.js to execute with synchronous IO.

-Support synchronous exec to prevent node.js too many callback function, it will make the code easier to maintain.
+phplike Support synchronous exec to prevent node.js too many callback function, it will make the code easier to maintain, and it support curl which just like php curl function.
+You can make a request synchronously.

 * npm: https://npmjs.org/package/phplike
 * All version: https://registry.npmjs.org/phplike